Networking the T41U5XBB and RP23CNC

 You will need:

-A T41U5XBB breakout board with the Ethernet Option installed.
+with the optional Ethernet Kit installed.

 A Teensy 4.1 with the Ethernet chip - TEENYS41 and NOT the TEENYS41_NE.